neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 #### Options
 - `--release`: Creates a portable ZIP file of the application bundle.
 - `--copy-storage`: Copies the current snapshot of the Neutralinojs storage to the application bundle.
+- `--macos-bundle`: Creates a minimal MacOS app bundle by adding the `.app` extension.
+- `--config-file=<path>`: Uses a custom app configuration file only for the packaging process.

 ### `neu run`
 Executes the current application (This will execute specific binary depending on your operating system).